 In response to this need, TÜV SÜD has outlined a 3-step transformation approach to help businesses systematically roll out Industry 4.0 initiatives.

 In the first step “Initiation”, companies assess their Industry 4.0 readiness before conducting a gap analysis to identify their gaps in transiting from their present to future state.
 Dr. Hauser commented, “The Smart Industry Readiness Index is a key element of the “Initiation” phase of the Industry 4.0 transformation journey.
 It provides a systematic framework for companies to kickstart their journey and transform from their present-state to a future-state; integrating workforce, processes and technologies to become an agile organisation.”

 The second step is “Solutioning”, in which a roadmap is defined and the business case for each initiative evaluated.
 Initiatives are then implemented while ensuring that quality requirements in terms of safety, security, reliability and interoperability are met, which is crucial for robust, extendable and scalable solutions.
 In the last step “Operation”, the company’s running systems are being controlled to ensure reliable and smooth operations and optimised to minimise operation and maintenance costs.

-Jackie Tan, Global Business Line Manager, Industry 4.0, TÜV SÜD advises companies, “In order to successfully achieve their strategic business objectives, our experience shows that Industry 4.0 initiatives have to be coupled with relevant key performance indicators.
+Jackie Tan, Vice President, Industry 4.0, TÜV SÜD advises companies, “In order to successfully achieve their strategic business objectives, our experience shows that Industry 4.0 initiatives have to be coupled with relevant key performance indicators.
 In addition, the leadership team must prioritise projects in an Industry 4.0 transformation roadmap based on vision, business value, workforce skillset and resources.”

 Ready to embark on your transformation?
-Start with the quick self-assessment here today.
+Start with the Industry 4.0 assessment here today.